22940dev/port-amelia/contents/projects/wework-design-system/index.md

 ![Impact Title Styles](foundations-text-title-impact.png "Impact Title Styles")
 ![Button Styles](components-buttons.png "Button Styles")

 Visually, the goal was to create something that was rather paired back and simple, so as to give a fresh new look that we could continue to evolve and build upon.
-We always want to make sure the design on the digital side reflects the beautiful, open, light-filled feel of our spaces.
+We always want to make sure the design on the digital side of WeWork reflects the beautiful, open, light-filled feel of our spaces.
 Color and typography are purposely used scarcely, to allow the focus to fall onto the imagery of our spaces.

-The idea is that the patterns would almost be "plug and play" blocks that anyone could use to quickly and easily create a beautiful page.
+The idea was that the patterns would almost be "plug and play" blocks that anyone could use to quickly and easily create a beautiful page.
 Creating a uniformed spacing system was key, so that the patterns could be stacked in any order and look great next to each other.

 ![Media & Caption](media-caption.png "Media & Caption")
 ![Masthead #3](masthead-3.png "Masthead #3")